 • Get your results: Results can be had in as little as a couple of days and it is your choice whether to receive the results by phone, mail, or e-mail.

-While the privacy is a welcomed feature with home DNA testing kits, the icing on the cake is the price.
+While the privacy is a welcomed feature with home DNA testing, the icing on the cake is the price.
 You can conduct your own home DNA test for a fraction of what it would cost you at the doctor’s office.
-This makes home DNA testing a no brainer for your peace of mind.
+This makes DNA testing i your own home a no brainer for your peace of mind.